Hanifff/ConversationalAssistance/README.md

 # TREC 2020 Conversational Assistance

-This is a course project for the Information retrieval and text mining (DAT640) course at the University of Stavanger.<br>
-In this project, we develop one baseline and one advanced method to retrieve relevant passages from two large data sets.
-In the baseline method, we use the BM25 retrieval model and for the advanced method, we use BERT.
+This project focuses on developing methods to retrieve relevant passages from two large datasets.
+We implement both a baseline method using the BM25 retrieval model and an advanced method using BERT.

-## To index data
+## Project Overview

+The goal of this project is to enhance the retrieval of relevant passages from extensive datasets.
+The baseline method leverages the BM25 retrieval model, while the advanced method utilizes BERT for improved accuracy and relevance.

+## Indexing Data

-In order to index the MS-MARCO and CAR data collection, we have implemented an indexing module.
-However, you need to change the path to your specisifc path of data collections.<br>
-In addition you need a elastisc search server up and running.
+To index the MS-MARCO and CAR data collections, we have implemented an indexing module.
+You need to update the path to your specific data collections.
+Additionally, ensure that an Elasticsearch server is up and running.

+### Elasticsearch

+Elasticsearch is used to index the data for the BM25 algorithm.
+It provides a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
+Ensure that your Elasticsearch server is properly configured and running before indexing the data.

 ## Requirements

-We have listed are package requirements in the [requirements.txt]("./requirements").
-Use the following command to install: <br>
+We have listed the package requirements in the [requirements.txt]("./requirements").
+Use the following command to install the necessary packages:

 ```shell
 python -m pip install -r requirements.txt